ChiCheng45/Gaussium/README.md

 ```

 ####UHF O2 STO-3G
-Completed UHF calculation of O2 with a bond-length of 2.28541 a.u. using the STO-3G basis set.
+Completed UHF calculation of O2 with a bond-length of 2.28541 a<sub>0</sub> using the STO-3G basis set.
 Comparison with Psi4,
 ```
     Alpha Virtual: